mlwalker123/CSP_immunotherapy_model/README.md

             when using it, please replace the provided file with your own.
 ## Step 3: Directly execute the Python script.
         Rscript CSP_immunotherapy_model.R
-## Step 4: Inspect the output file.R
+## Step 4: Inspect the output file.
 After executing the aforementioned R script, you will obtain a file named "Output_file.csv"; "response_probability" denotes the anti-PD1/PD-L1 response probability of patients with hepatocellular carcinoma, with higher response probability indicating better prognosis.
-Our model may also be applicable in the immunotherapy of urothelial  carcinoma and melanoma with using anti-PD1/PD-L1.
+Our model might also be applicable in the immunotherapy of urothelial  carcinoma and melanoma with using anti-PD1/PD-L1.